BhathiyaTK/BhathiyaTK/README.md

 ## About Me

-In brief, I'm a Software Engineer and a Tech Enthusiast from Sri Lanka 🇱🇰.
-Find more about me in the below.😊
+In brief, I'm a Tech Enthusiast from Sri Lanka 🇱🇰.
+Find more about me below.😊

-- 🏢 I work as a software engineer (full-stack) @ [HNB][work], Sri Lanka.
+- 🏢 I work as a senior software engineer (full-stack) @ [HNB][work], Sri Lanka.
 - 🎓 And also, I graduated from [Sabaragamuwa University of Sri Lanka][uni]

 ## Technologies and Tools